My name is Lisa and I never wanted to be anyone’s wife – let alone a preacher’s.

 Unfortunately, the fairy dust (or car exhaust) evaporated and within a relatively short time we had filed for divorce.
 However, through the power of prayer and the intervention of God we were both became born again believers in Jesus Christ.
 Little did we know that was just the beginning for the following year, Luke was called to vocational ministry.

-That was 25 years ago.
-In that span of time we have birthed four children: three boys and one girl ranging in age from 18 down to 12 – college to elementary school.
+That was 25+ years ago.
+In that span of time we have birthed four children: three boys and one girl ranging in age from 22 down to 16 – college graduate to high school Sophomore.
 We have attended Bible college in Kentucky, served a missions term in Mississippi, simultaneously pastored a church and attended seminary in North Carolina, and co-pastored a church in Georgia – and those are just the high spots.
 Currently, we are happily serving a thriving Southern Baptist Church in north Alabama.

 In addition to supporting Luke in his role as a shepherd, the Lord has also called me to a teaching ministry.
-My book, You Can Still Wear Cute Shoes….And Other Great Advice from an Unlikely Preacher’s Wife, was published by David C. Cook.
-I’ve been blogging about our dailyness here at The Preacher’s Wife since 2007.
+My book, You Can Still Wear Cute Shoes….And Other Great Advice from an Unlikely Preacher’s Wife, was published by David C. Cook in 2010.